Stape

 Here’s how to configure Own CDN using CloudFlare:

-1. In your container settings on Stape, scroll down and select Own CDN.
+1. Go to your Stape container setting and select Own CDN.

 2. Go to CloudFlare and configure CNAME record for the tagging server URL.
 Please make sure that Proxied is enabled.
 The setting should look like in the screenshot below.